 Tie the straight stitches in bunches.

-Most babies have a duckie to play in the bath and the duck also make a good embroidery motif.
+Most babies have a duckie to play in the bath and the duck also makes a good embroidery motif.

 6 Embroidered letters